zhongjzsb/zhongjzsb-blog/README.md

     [zhongjzsb]: https://www.zhongjzsb.com

-- [ ] math formula does not work in mobile browser.
+- [x] math formula does not work in mobile browser.
+First tried [GoHugo Doc](https://www.gohugo.org/doc/tutorials/mathjax_en/) without luck.
+Then googled [this site](https://divadnojnarg.github.io/blog/mathjax/) and used the second method to fix this problem.

 ## Site Management